-Whether it’s singing, listening, dancing, or playing an instrument, music is an important tool to promote a child’s development and early literacy.
-Here are five fun tips for making the most of music at home with little ones:
+Whether singing, listening, dancing or playing an instrument, music is an important tool to encourage movement and promote children’s development.
+Here are five fun tips for making the most of music at home with your little ones:

 Why?
-Listening for specific sounds in songs is the same skill as hearing the sounds that make up a word, which is an important pre-reading skill.
+Listening for specific sounds in songs is the same skill as hearing the sounds that make up a word, which is an essential pre-reading skill.

-Tip: Encourage your child to make up their own movements to different music.
+- Tip Three: Encourage your child to make their own movements to different music.

 Why?
 Children build confidence when they make decisions and express themselves.
 These are helpful skills for school readiness.
 Dancing also promotes physical development and coordination.
 Remember to include the babies!
 Respond with excitement as they move to music or gently move their arms and legs to slow rhythms.

-Tip: Ask teachers and providers to share the music they use for clean-up, nap, and mealtime.
+- Tip Four: Ask teachers and providers to share their music for clean-up, nap, and mealtime.